JeremyWurbs/dosaku/README.md

 agent.learn('TextToImage', module='ClipdropTextToImage')  # RuntimeError
 ```

-Which will *not* work by default, instead throwing an import error:
+Which will *not* work by default, instead throwing an important error:

 ```text
 Loaded module was a service, but services have not been enabled.
 Enable services or load a non-service module.